- World War I Memorial Crypt

 57,705 Queensland men and women enlisted during the First World War, and approximately 10,000 never returned home.

-With its quiet and ambient soundscape, the World War I Memorial Crypt is a place of peaceful reflection.
+The World War I Memorial Crypt is a place where you are invited to peacefully reflect, its reverent design and ambient soundscape making you feel immediately at quiet ease within this subterranean sanctuary..
 Its walls contain ornate memorial plaques which commemorate the fallen and honour the service and sacrifice of Queensland-associated battalions, regiments and other units.

 A video wall on the left as you enter the Crypt focuses on the war as it was experienced at home.
 Over one hundred images feature recruitment, enlistment and training of Queenslanders who responded to the call.
 Other images depict family groups, or groups of dedicated volunteers who pitched in to support the war effort.

-Along one wall of the Crypt are two touchscreens.
-The first links the adjacent memorial plaques to their unit histories, and enables visitors to explore the stories of these units from their landing in Egypt, to the shores of Gallipoli, and on to Europe.
+On one display you can learn about the units commemorated in the Crypt's memorial plaques, their unit histories, and explore the stories of these units from their landing in Egypt, to the shores of Gallipoli, to the trenches of Europe.

-The second touchscreen highlights twenty-one men and women whose stories represent the experiences of almost 60,000 Queenslanders who served in the War.
-Their photographs, letters, diaries and souvenirs vividly describe their experiences and serve as a lasting testament to their courage and sacrifice.
+On the second touchscreen you can find out about 21 men and women whose stories represent the diverse and dramatic experiences of almost 60,000 Queenslanders who served in the War, and whose writings and effects reside in State Library of Queensland's collections.
+These photographs, letters, diaries and souvenirs vividly describe their experiences and serve as a lasting testament to their courage and sacrifice.

 Discover stories like that of Nurse Jane McLennan, from Mount Perry, and her hard experiences through vital work in the Australian Army Nursing Service in Salonika, Greece from 1917-18.